nicola-decao/s-vae-tf/README.md

 ### Tensorflow implementation of Hyperspherical Variational Auto-Encoders

 ## Overview
 This library contains a Tensorflow implementation of the hyperspherical variational auto-encoder, or S-VAE, as presented in [[1]](#citation)(http://arxiv.org/abs/1804.00891).
+Check also our blogpost (https://nicola-decao.github.io/s-vae).

 ## Dependencies